-Danielle Sacks is an award-winning senior writer at Fast Company magazine who chronicles some of the most provocative people and issues in business.
-Over the past nine years at the magazine she has written five cover stories, including profiles on The Tipping Point's Malcolm Gladwell and advertising bad boy Alex Bogusky.
-Sacks has critically profiled some of the most powerful people in industries like green design and sustainability, including green godfather William McDonough and Whole Foods' John Mackey.
-In 2006 Sacks was awarded the New York Press Club Nelly Bly Award and was published in Fast Company’s Greatest Hits: Ten Years of the Most Innovative Ideas in Business.
-She has also written for Details, Men's Vogue and Dealmaker, and lives in Brooklyn, New York.
+Danielle Sacks is an award-winning senior writer at Fast Company magazine who chronicles some of the most provocative people in business.
+Over the past ten years she has written seven cover stories, including profiles on J.Crew's Jenna Lyons, Malcolm Gladwell, and Chelsea Clinton.
+Sacks has also critically profiled some of the most powerful people in advertising, sustainability, and technology, from architect William McDonough to Whole Foods founder John Mackey.
+In 2006 she won the New York Press Club Nellie Bly award.
+She now lives in Brooklyn with her husband and son.

 MORE BY THIS AUTHOR